Navigation: Menu Commands > File Menu >

 The TIFF plugin uses LZW compression on all images.
 This generally results in compression better than JPEG (particularly for 8-bit images) without losing information.

 For all image exports, if the width or height values are set to 0 and the resolution is set to 100 or less dpi, the saved image will essentially be a screenshot.
-If greater than 100 then font sizes, line widths, the plot size and other dimensions will be scaled up by resolution/(screen resolution), so that the saved image will have the same proportions as the graph shown on your display.
-For best results with a resolution setting greater than 100, always specify the plot size with a Size command or the Extents/Intervals/Size menu command.
+If greater than 100 then font sizes, line widths, the plot size and other dimensions as seen on the display will be scaled up by resolution/(100 dpi), so that the saved image will have the same proportions as the graph shown on your display.
+For best results with a resolution setting greater than 100, always specify the plot size with the Extents/Intervals/Size menu command (or via macro with the Size command).
 Otherwise you risk generating an Insufficient memory error for high resolution settings.

 WAV Audio